 Relevancy is key when looking for outreach opportunities.
 Whilst your gut instinct will be to always reach out to high domain authority and busy traffic sites, sometimes you have to ask yourself: are those sites relevant to my website?

 Anchor texts are important for the SEO of your site.
 They have multiple functions but they are extremely beneficial in the eyes of Google (as long as, you use them correctly!).
 Learn what anchor texts are and how you can use them effectively.

-When you're working on increasing your domain authority (DA) it can be incredibly frustrating when you notice a massive and sudden decline.
-Seeing a small dip of 1-5 points is not usually a big deal (updates can make your authority fluctuate).
-However, if you see a big change, it's normal to feel a bit worried.
-There are certain actions that can hugely damage your domain authority.
-Are you guilty of damaging your DA?
+When you're working on increasing your domain authority (DA), it can be frustrating when you notice a massive and sudden decline.
+Seeing a small dip of 1-5 points isn't usually a big deal (updates can make your authority fluctuate).

 What exactly can you do to make sure you have an efficient website design?
 O nce the preserve of sport scientists and the overly statistical football fan, heatmaps are now a widely popular web analytics tool.
 We have put together a list of 9 reasons why heatmap analysis is an essential part of modern web design.

 We've covered how content is an important aspect of the inbound methodology, we've introduced Schema Markup as a concept.
 Now it's time to show you how to implement Schema Markup on your blog to drive more traffic to your website.